kyma-incubator/varkes/odata-mock/README.md

 ## Development

+Make sure you have first executed `make resolve` from the project root!

 To run the Odata mock locally with an empty configuration, use:
 ```
 npm start
 ```
 To run it locally with debug logs enabled and an example configuration from the test suite, use:

 ```
 npm run start:dev
 ```
 After the startup, you have access to:
 - odata API - `http://localhost:10000/odata/`